 Once opened, however, the clock begins ticking on the shelf life for your cranberry juice.
 When opened, a bottle of cranberry juice will only be good for 2 to 3 weeks, even when stored properly.

 Proper Storage Of Cranberry Juice

 To ensure your cranberry juice remains good for as long as possible, it should be kept in ideal storage conditions.
-Unopened cranberry juice can be kept at room temperature, stored in a cool, dark location.
+Unopened cranberry juice can be kept at room temperature and stored in a cool, dark location.
 A pantry or cabinet is ideal.
 The cranberry juice should be kept away from any sources of light or heat.

-Once opened, cranberry juice cannot be kept at room temperature, and should be refrigerated.
+Once opened, cranberry juice cannot be kept at room temperature and should be refrigerated.
 It should always be sealed tightly after use.

 If you do not think you can drink an entire bottle in 2 to 3 weeks, you can freeze cranberry juice to prolong its life.
 Although this may change some of its flavor quality, it will keep your juice good for longer.

 To freeze cranberry juice, you can pour it into ice cube trays or even make it into popsicles.
 Keeping it in the bottle can risk the juice expanding too much and cracking the bottle, causing a mess in your freezer.